 The easiest way to communicate with staff right now is via email.
 See our contact page for a list of email addresses.
 If you absolutely need to call someone at the office, please leave a voicemail in an individual staff member's voice mailbox.
 You can do this by dialing that person's direct number (usually found in their email signature line), or by dialing the general number, waiting for the auto-attendant to answer, and following the prompts to reach the staff member of your choice.
 Voicemail messages are then immediately delivered to staff via email.

 The Illinois Department of Insurance has indicated that electronic signatures on Tax Statements are acceptable.

-The SLAI only accepts checks as payment for stamping fees.
 We realize that many of you are also working remotely during the COVID-19 crisis, and this makes it difficult to cut paper checks.
-Accordingly, the Association has implemented a grace period with no adverse effect for late payment of stamping fee payments due between March and October 2020.
-We will continually reevaluate this policy and extend the grace period, as necessary.
-When a return to the workplace is deemed generally safe and the grace period expires, delinquent payments will be expected to be remitted within a reasonable time frame.
+Accordingly, the Association has implemented a grace period with no adverse effect for late payment of SLAI filing fee payments for four months after the due date.
+We will continually monitor and reevaluate this policy as necessary.
+At some point in the future, as adverse effects from the pandemic subside, delinquent payments will be expected to be remitted and payment due dates will be enforced once again.